 Student Advisory Board

-Both the Willard Straight Theatre and Uris Auditorium have suggestion boxes where patrons can suggest titles for upcoming calendars or make other suggestions.
+The Willard Straight Theatre has a suggestion box where patrons can suggest titles for upcoming calendars or make other suggestions.
 We can't promise we'll take the suggestions, but we can promise we'll read them!

 Cornell Cinema accepts a limited number of proposals from faculty members, campus departments and programs, student organizations and community groups for incorporation into Cornell Cinema's schedule.
 As of academic year ’12-13, fewer proposals will be accepted than in the past due to a reduction in the number of days per week Cornell Cinema presents programs.
 Proposals most likely to be accepted are those with broad audience appeal, where work is available in a higher quality format than DVD, and when being requested for a class, enrollment is at least 40 and students are required to attend the screenings.
 Proposals that come with the offer of financial assistance stand a better chance of being accepted.
 Proposals typically need to be submitted a semester in advance.
 Inquiries can be sent to Cinema Director Mary Fessenden at email@example.com.